tatsath/FinAILab_documentation/index.rst

 ..
-Stable Baselines documentation master file, created by sphinx-quickstart on Sat Aug 25 10:33:54 2018.
+FinAILab documentation master file, created by sphinx-quickstart on Mon Nov 1.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-AI and ML in Finance Documentation - Democratizing AI and ML in Finance
+Fin AI Lab - Democratizing AI and ML in Finance
 ========================================================================

-`Stable Baselines <https://github.com/hill-a/stable-baselines>`_ is a set of improved implementations of Reinforcement Learning (RL) algorithms based on OpenAI `Baselines <https://github.com/openai/baselines>`_.
+Welcome to the  Documentation for `FinAILab <http://finailab.com/>`_.
+This documentation contains the information abhout using FinAILab for building machine learning models and concepts of Machine Learning customized to Finance.

 .. warning::